Hypfer/lovelace-valetudo-map-card/README.md

 Draws the map from a vacuum cleaner, that is rooted and flashed with [Valetudo](https://github.com/Hypfer/Valetudo), in a [Home Assistant](https://www.home-assistant.io/) Lovelace card.

-## Valetudo

-Valetudo can be found on https://github.com/Hypfer/Valetudo.
-This is the only version of Valetudo we officially support.

-This card requires at least Valetudo 2022.01.0.
-If you want to use an older Valetudo version, check out the legacy or 2021.2.0 branch of this project.
-In HACS, you can choose "Reinstall" and use version v2020 or 2021-12-05.

-## MQTT

-This card makes use of [Valetudo's MQTT support](https://valetudo.cloud/pages/integrations/mqtt.html).
-MQTT has to be configured in [Home Assistant](https://www.home-assistant.io/docs/mqtt/broker) and [Valetudo](https://hypfer.github.io/Valetudo/pages/integrations/home-assistant-integration.html).

 ## Installation

 It is highly recommended to use [HACS](https://hacs.xyz/) for managing custom extensions of Home Assistant.
 If Lovelace is set to `storage` mode, HACS automatically manages the registration of additional resources required by custom cards and allows to keep them up-to-date.

 1. Make sure Lovelace is set to `storage` mode.
 Navigate to [**Settings** -> **System** -> **Repairs** -> **⋮** -> **System information**](https://my.home-assistant.io/redirect/system_health/) and verify that it says `storage` under *Dashboards* -> *Mode*.
 If it says `auto-gen`, you can switch to `storage` mode by starting to edit the main dashboard (where it asks you to "take over control", which is a prose way to say "activate storage mode").